What is the difference between a Chiropractor and an Osteopath

 Osteopath

 To become an Osteopath in the UK involves four years of full time-training or five years part time training.
-This usually leads to a bachelor’s degree in Osteopathy (a BSc Hons, Bost or BOstMed) or a Masters degree (Most)
+This usually leads to a bachelor’s degree in Osteopathy (a BSc Hons, Bost or BOstMed) or a Masters degree.

 In the UK there are also a few schools that allow GMC registered doctors to acquire an osteopath qualification via 2 years of part time study.
-This is because the doctors have already spent a significant part of their medical training learning anatomy and physiology
+This shortened course is because doctors have already spent a significant part of their medical training learning anatomy and physiology

 After training an osteopath must be registered with the General Osteopathic Council (GOSc).